 How to overcome a workout plateau

-Use these tips to gain momentum when you feel stuck on your fitness journey.
+Use these tips when you feel stuck on your fitness journey.

 Make small changes to your routine

-Small changes to your workouts can help prevent a plateau.
-When you increase the weight, sets, reps, intensity, number of sessions completed each week, the amount of rest taken between sets or use variations of your exercises you encourage a “training response” to occur.
+When you increase the weight, sets, reps, intensity, the number of sessions completed each week, the amount of rest taken between sets or use variations of exercises, you encourage a “training response” to occur.